 Is online therapy different from in-person therapy?

-Online therapy and in-person therapy differ in the way in which the therapy is delivered, but the core principles of the therapeutic work remain the same.
+Online therapy and in-person therapy differ in the way in which therapy is delivered, but the core principles of the therapeutic work remain the same.
 Importantly, research has found that overall, there is no difference in effectiveness between online and in-person therapy in treating mental health concerns.

 The main difference is the accessibility and convenience of the different settings.
 Online therapy offers greater flexibility, allowing you to access therapy from anywhere with an internet connection, such as the comfort of your own home.
 This can be particularly beneficial for people with busy schedules, mobility issues, those who are travelling, those who live in rural areas, or those who have mental health conditions that make it hard for them to leave their home.
 In-person therapy requires attending sessions at a specific location, which involves travel times and other logistics.